About two years ago, I was in the zone.

 When you stick with it, you inevitably hit on an idea that turns the tide and takes you out of the murky middle.
 You start to make progress and things begin to feel lighter.
 Joy, excitement and commitment come back into your work.
 Typically, this is around the time that the product launches and the project ends.

 This is a great metaphor for starting something new in your own life as well.
 You (I!)
 WILL hit a low point, that’s just how it goes.
-The thing about personal improvement, however, is that you don’t “launch and end” your life.
+The thing about real life, however, is that you don’t “launch and end” your life.
 You keep going and before you know it you’re back in the murky middle, struggling against the same roadblocks and leaving behind critical self care that you know undergirds your success… again.

 The good news is that we aren’t starting from scratch this time.
 Do you notice how the peak excitement from the first round is about even with the murky middle the second time around?
 This is because you get to begin again with all the knowledge that you accrued last time.